mabartos/keycloak-adaptive-authn/common/README.md

 You will be able to leverage authentication policies together with the adaptive capabilities.

-1. Recompile this module with this system property:
+1. Recompile this module with the `-DstartAll` system property:
     ```shell
     mvn clean install -DskipTests -DstartAll
     ```